Standing as a Witness to Faith and Beauty for 150 Years

 Several events are planned to celebrate the 150th anniversary.
 All will be held at the Cathedral of the Immaculate Conception located at 307 Congress Street in Portland.

 ► Sunday, March 24, 2019 at 2 p.m.

-Monsignor Marc Caron, a priest of the Diocese of Portland. will present "Standing as a Witness to Faith and Beauty for 150 Years," the nature and architecture of the cathedral.
-The presentation will be in the cathedral chapel and is open to all.
-Attendees will be able to tour the cathedral afterwards.
+Monsignor Marc Caron, a priest of the Diocese of Portland, presented "Standing as a Witness to Faith and Beauty for 150 Years," the nature and architecture of the cathedral.
+Read a recap of the event by clicking here.

 ► Sunday, September 8, 2019 at 10 a.m.